Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Our CFG is based on five abstractions: the **inter-procedural control flow graph** (consisting of **basic blocks** and **edges**), **functions**, and **loops**.

+We also define instrumentation points (or instpoints) for each of these abstractions, which identify locations where instrumentation can be inserted, and code snippets, which represent the inserted instrumentation code.